AshwAthi8/Python/Getting_started.md

 ## Strings

-These are set of characters closed with double or single quotes are called strings.
+These are set of characters closed with double or single quotes.

 string="security"